- A Note About G42 Holster Compatibility

 The Appendix Reversible Carry, or A.R.C., is a holster made of plastic that is softer than Kydex.
 This allows the rig to bend slightly to match the contours of the body, yet retain enough rigidity to securely hold the gun.
 The holster can be adjusted for ride height, cant and belt size.
 Plus, the holster can be reversed and set up for left-handed users also.
 These rigs carry a MSRP of only $22.45.
 (Note: You can read my review of the A.R.C. holsters here.
 I highly recommend the A.R.C.)

 The SERPA is one of the more famous holster designs from Blackhawk.
 Fortunately, the company is now offering a fit for the G43 pistol.
+It is up to you to determine if the SERPA is one of the best or worst G43 holsters available due to the safety complaints about them.

 In the nylon line, one of the more popular rigs is the company’s pocket holster.
 This simple holster keeps the handgun upright in the pocket and hides its outline.
 There is a rubber-like strip that runs around the outside of the holster to keep it in the pocket when the gun is drawn.
 The last thing you want is the holster to come out with the gun if you need it to defend yourself.